cjkoenig/cloud-computing-technologies/README.md

-# cloud-computing-technologies
+# Cloud Computing Technologies

-Files to support the excercises
+In the folders you will find files to support you on the excercises.